Highland Park Way SW Connection Project

 Timeline

-We are in the early stages of design and gathering community input on our initial concepts.
-This summer we will take what we’ve heard and develop our 30% designs.
+We are in the early stages of design and incorporating community input into our initial concepts.
 We will continue to engage community members throughout design and expect to build the project when funding for construction is available.

 Timeline illustration that shows the different phases of a project: Planning, which includes master plans and project development.
 Design, which includes early design and final design.
 And construction, which includes pre-construction, during construction, and wrap-up.
 The diagram shows that we are in early design.